 What I’m writing now

 The Wordless Wednesday post today gave me the courage to share with you where I am on my creative journey.
 It took a lot of courage for me to venture to Nepal to do some humanitarian work there and trek the Himalayas.
 Little did I know that a research trip to Australia and Indonesia would lead to a spontaneous trip around the world.
 Life is one big, glorious ride full of surprises.
 Like my friend Jen Sincero says, you get to “leap and fall, and look like a rock star, and look like an idiot.”
 I’m bringing this same courage to my creative process.
 Unable to write books this year because of all that’s happened, I turned to my alma mater ART CENTER COLLEGE OF DESIGN to help take my next steps creatively.
 It was in a class there that I took last fall where I was inspired to write a story I’ve been trying to tell (for the past ten years) as a screenplay.
 I hired a teacher in Hollywood before I left on my trip so I had a treatment and an outline with me on my travels.
 After the research was done, I spent two weeks on the island of Java writing.
 This transformed the story.
 I’ve been working hard since I got back, once again at ART CENTER and writing some days long into the night.
 The script is moving right along.
 It is a WWII survival story based on the true story of my father.
 As fate would have it, I would journey to the island where my father fought for his survival as hard as I was fighting for mine.
 Poor dad has been dealt a bad blow this last month.
 Please pray for him.
 The trip I took kicked off with his 90th birthday :) I’ve begun writing a comedy too, which i am very excited about.
-I’ve begun my documentary film making and feel this has helped my creative process and added a dimension to my storytelling that is very organic, an extension of the book trailers I produce.
+I’ve furthered my photography and begun documentary film making and feel this has helped my creative process and added a dimension to my storytelling that is very organic, an extension of the book covers and book trailers I produce.
 Recently, The Shadow Series is whispering to me.
 We will see where this year continues to take me.
 I feel the universe is giving me a big smile and I pray she is doing the same for you.

 YO!
 Long time no update.
 Well, I’m back in the saddle again.
 Thanks to everyone who has been there for me!
 I wouldn’t be writing (or, er, eating or showering) without your love and support.
 I am in a creatively rich time right now.
 I’ve been recently inspired by Agnès Varda, the only Female Director of The French New Wave.
 I heard her speak at The Getty.
 I was particularly low at the time–this was back in October–and a friend and her family were visiting LA and invited me to come with them to The Getty.
 So, I met them there and had a wonderful time, and I had the pleasure of listening to Agnès Varda reflect on her amazing career.
 What an inspiration she is, getting an award at the age of 85 from the AFI.
 She inspired me to think about story in expansive ways.
 Story can be books, but also can be film or drawings or paintings, even museum installations.
 She was mind-blowing and I’m using her as my north star.
 She started her documentary filmmaking back in the day, with no formal training in the art.
 I’ve completed the first installation in a documentary series I’m producing and look forward to putting together many, many more.
 I’ve always loved making the book trailers for my books.
 If you’d like to see the trailers, you can find them on my YouTube channel here.
 So, I guess, these documentaries are a natural extension of the book trailers that I have been making over the years as well as the features I’d put together at the LAT and E!
 Hope this finds you happy and healthy and enjoying this wonderful new year.